simonsarris/site-simonsarris/captainslog.md

 ### Captain's log, January 26th, 2020

+NEW SITE: SHIPPED. wew.
+Now I can work on making the background this crazy canvas thing.

+love you, internet.

+ss

+### Captain's log, January 26th, 2020

 For the sake of Simplicity I'll start with Gatsby.
 The layout works.
 Markdown pages work.
 Yay progress.

 Gotta add some pages, but its workable enough to commit.